T.L. Morrisey

 Saturday, November 26, 2022

 Whatever we change, we change at the loss of something else, and not every change is for the better.
-Some things we change, what we may have originally considered reforms, end up making life worse, or more complicated, or destroy institutions that have supported society for centuries.
+Some things that we change we may have originally considered reforms, and they end up making life worse, or more complicated, or destroy institutions that have supported society for centuries.
 Not much thought is given to how change will affect us, what we are giving up, what we are replacing, or what we have lost.
 We are a society that believes in change for its own sake, that everything new is better than what is old, and people cheer for change as though all change is wonderful.
 What people are cheering for now may be what people will regret in the future.

 The reason we adopted the metric system is that it was presumed it would make us more economically competitive with other nations, for instance the European Union.
 Of course, the young accept the metric system, it's all they have ever known for measuring and weighing things, and it is taught in schools.
 Others among us have never wholeheartedly accepted metrification; fruit and vegetables in grocery stores are weighed in both metric and the imperial system, in ounces and pounds, and measurement for building construction material is still in the imperial system, we buy a sheet of plywood that is eight feet by four feet, a two by four is measured in inches, and so on.
-Measure twice, cut once, is the carpenter's rule; and it is done in inches and feet.
+Measure twice, cut once, is the carpenter's rule; and it is still done in inches and feet.

 Metrification meant giving up an aspect of our both collective inheritance and the use of words that pertain to measurement.
 But we didn't care, we accepted something that displaced centuries of our history, our way of life, and our language.
 Metrification moved us further from what is specific and historical, the Avoirdupois system, and into what was conceived in conferences and has very little connection to the everyday life of everyday people.
 My concern here is not which is the better system of weights and measurement, it the loss of language, history, and our way of life; of course, we can't go back, that will never happen.